2 min read

 In 1986, B.C.’s Legislature passed The Sechelt Indian Band Self-Government Act, providing the Sechelt Band with limited powers of self-government, including the power to enact its own Constitution and to make laws in the areas of education, health, land use planning, local taxation and zoning.
 The Sechelt Band holds fee simple title to its land, subject to limitations and conditions contained in the Sechelt Indian Band Self-Government Act (sections 23-25).
 One of the conditions is that the Band holds the lands for the use and benefit of the Band and its members.
 It should also be noted that the enabling legislation is subject to Parliamentary amendment, meaning that the Sechelt has only as much authority as Parliament delegates, which some communities regard as a relatively weak version of self-government.

-In 1990, the government of the Northwest Territories and the Tungavik Federation of Nunavut signed an agreement-in-principle that confirmed their joint commitment to the division of the Northwest Territories and the creation of Nunavut.
-The formation a new territory in the eastern Northwest Territories (N.W.T) resulted from a double-tracked Inuit strategy: to negotiate the broadest possible comprehensive land claims agreements with the federal government, and to participate actively in available political forums.
+In 1990, the government of the Northwest Territories and the Tungavik Federation of Nunavut signed an agreement in principle that confirmed their joint commitment to the division of the Northwest Territories and the creation of Nunavut.
+The formation of a new territory in the eastern Northwest Territories (N.W.T) resulted from a double-tracked Inuit strategy: to negotiate the broadest possible comprehensive land claims agreements with the federal government and to participate actively in available political forums.